dev-jetzt/fullstack/README.md

 $ npm install
 $ npm run local
 ```
-The server is now listening on port 4001.
+The frontend is now listening on port 4001.
 A browser window may automatically open.

 ## Tech Notes
 For the backend, this app uses NextJS with TypeORM and Postgres.